DRuggeri/handytail/README.md

 # termtail

-A Go utility for processing terminal output with pattern matching that results in success/failure and control character handling.
+A Go utility for processing terminal output with pattern matching that results in success/failure exit codes depending on what was found.

 ## Overview